TOKYO The problem of space debris has caught the attention of both the public and private sectors.

 TIME FOR ACTION Space-related businesses are flourishing, thanks to advances in small satellite technologies and other factors.
 But all the junk above our heads is not only in these companies' way, it is posing big risks and addressing the problem is an increasingly urgent matter.

 U.N. deliberations on the issue are gathering steam, and Japan's government plans to require companies to keep from generating even more junk when they launch rockets.

 Kawasaki expects demand for its planned satellite to come from Mitsubishi Heavy Industries and other parties in the rocket-launching business.
 It hopes to double or treble its space-related sales to around 10 billion yen by fiscal 2025.

 Astroscale, a Singapore-based venture that has a production and development base in Tokyo, will launch a small satellite to monitor tiny pieces of debris in the second half of this year.
 Hundreds of millions of particles measuring 0.1 to several millimeters are said to exist in space.

 Astroscale has already assembled a satellite and begun developing software.
 It will produce maps showing the locations of debris fields, then sell the maps to research institutes and companies in the aerospace industry.

-Space debris has doubled in number over the past 20 years, and more is on the way now that satellites are getting smaller and private sector companies are hurling rockets into space.
+The amount of space debris has doubled over the past 20 years, and more is on the way now that satellites are getting smaller and private sector companies are hurling more and more rockets into space.

 Countermeasures need to be introduced before all the junk and particles already up there set off a chain reaction of collisions and leave behind a cloud of dust that makes orbital space impassable.